EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: EgoCross Dataset

 \subsection{Data Curation Pipeline}

-Based on the selected data sources and question categories, we developed a multi-stage curation pipeline (Figure~\ref{fig:datacon}) with three key stages: meta annotation refinement, QA template design, and batch generation with quality control.
+Based on the selected data sources and question categories, we developed a multi-stage curation pipeline (Fig.~\ref{fig:datacon}) with three key stages: meta annotation refinement, QA template design, and batch generation with quality control.
+The detailed procedures are described below.

 \paragraph{Meta Annotation Refinement.} Although the selected datasets provide original annotations, these are typically tailored for simpler, task-specific objectives such as 2D spatial bounding boxes for tool interactions or temporal segments for action classification.
+In addition, the annotation formats vary significantly between datasets.
 To address this, we performed a comprehensive refinement process that involved unifying annotation formats and conducting manual reviews to ensure the label accuracy.
+This refinement step was essential for constructing a reliable ground truth, which serves as the foundation for all subsequent QA generation.

 \paragraph{QA Template Design.} Following the task taxonomy, we manually designed 8 initial QA templates by creating two for each of the four core task categories.
 To enhance linguistic diversity and complexity, we employed a large language model (Gemini 2.5 pro) to expand the initial templates by generating domain-specific sub-tasks, using the original templates and refined annotations.
 All LLM-generated questions were then rigorously verified by human annotators to ensure clarity, logical consistency, and answerability based on the video content.
+Annotators also specified the programmatic reasoning steps and the expected answer format (e.g., object names, timestamps) for each template to ensure that the questions are both challenging and solvable.

 \paragraph{Batch Generation and Final Quality Control.} After obtaining the question templates, we perform batch instantiation to generate final QA pairs.
-For each sampled template, we first randomly extract a corresponding video clips based on its predefined duration, and then derive the ground-truth answer by executing the associated programmatic reasoning over the cropped clips.
+For each sampled template, we first randomly extract a corresponding video clips based on its predifined duration, and then derive the ground-truth answer by executing the associated programmatic reasoning over the cropped clips.
 For comprehensive evaluation, we adopt both the traditional closed-form multiple-choice format (CloseQA) and a more flexible open-ended format (OpenQA) for the answers.
+In CloseQA, each question is accompanied by one correct answer and three distractors randomly sampled from the same answer type.
+For OpenQA, the answer consists of the full reasoning steps, which is further refined by a LLM.
+To ensure the data quality at scale, we conducted a final quality control check by randomly sampling and verifying 10\% of QA pairs from each domain.